tezos/tezos/src/proto/alpha/docs/language.md

     S               via a CDDDDADR
     W               via a CDDDDDR
     the delivery counter via a CDAAR
-    the amount versed by the buyer via a CDADAR the amount versed by the seller via a CDADDR the argument via a CADR
+    the amount versed by the seller via a CDADDR the argument via a CAR

 The contract returns a unit value, and we assume that it is created with the minimum amount, set to `(Tez "1.00")`.